Stocks rise on Wall Street, but Apple loss weighs on tech

 More than 90% of companies in the S&P 500 index rose.
 The index has been on a roller coaster ride throughout the week.
 It was up as much as 1.9% Wednesday before skidding and closing 1.2% lower.

-Technology companies also rose, but the gains crimped by a 1.8% drop from Apple after the iPhone maker reportedly warned suppliers that it is seeing weak demand ahead of the holiday season.
+Technology companies also rose, but the gains were crimped by a 1.1% drop from Apple after the iPhone maker reportedly warned suppliers that it is seeing weak demand ahead of the holiday season.

 The latest coronavirus variant has led countries to impose barriers to travel and stricter restrictions on business and people.
 Concerns about global restrictions potentially crimping economic growth butted up against concerns about rising inflation this week.
 The persistence of rising inflation has prompted the Federal Reserve to consider withdrawing stimulus measures sooner than expected.